 CBD is a component of cannabis (one of hundreds), that by itself does not cause a high as THC has been known to do.
 The World Health Organization reports that, "In humans, CBD exhibits no effects indicative of any abuse or dependence potential…To date, there is no evidence of public health related problems associated with the use of pure CBD."

 CBD has been touted for the treatment of a wide variety of health issues.
 These include: epilepsy syndromes, such as Dravet syndrome and Lennox-Gastaut syndrome (LGS).
 These typically don’t respond to anti-seizure medications.
 Best of all, With the 2018 Hemp Act, part of the 2018 Farm Bill, signed Dec.
 20, 2018, all products derived from industrially farmed hemp grown in the U.S. became legal in all 50 states, ending a more than 80-year ban of large-scale hemp farming in the US.”
 This changed allows new and effective products to hit the market, faster than ever before.

 Furthermore, these helpful Cannabinoids can further assist people with vomiting associated with cancer chemotherapy, and loss of appetite and weight loss associated with HIV/AIDS.
 In addition, some evidence suggests modest benefits of cannabis or cannabinoids for chronic pain and multiple sclerosis symptoms.

 Because of the abundance of products on the market, consumers have the option of selecting a variety of products.
 These products can be eaten, smoked or rubbed on the body in the form of creams/oils to treat ailments or make people feel a certain way.

-Taking CBD and THC can be safe and effective treatment for a variety of ailments, helping people across the world everyday!
-It’s important to understand the nuances between CBD vs THC so that you can choose the right product for you.
+Taking THC vs CBD can be safe and effective treatment for a variety of ailments, helping people across the world everyday!
+It's important to understand the nuances between CBD vs THC so that you can choose the right product for you.

 If you're looking for CBD products, check out these offerings from Flower Market.